SimoneRemoli/Sync/README.md

 Please note that this operation must be correctly managed by the programmer.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Edsger_Wybe_Dijkstra.jpg/800px-Edsger_Wybe_Dijkstra.jpg" width="135px"/>
-This concept was invented by Edsger Dijkstra
+This concept was invented by Edsger Dijkstra.

+/*Simone Remoli*/

 I hope to see you there!